 Continuous enrollment is required.
 At the discretion of the academic program, a maximum of 30 percent of the units counted toward the degree requirements may be special session credit earned in non-matriculated status combined with all transfer coursework.
-This applies to special session credit earned through Open University, or in courses offered for academic credit through Regional and Continuing Education.
+This applies to special session credit earned through Open University, or in courses offered for academic credit through Professional & Continuing Education.

 Graduate Time Limit

 All requirements for the degree are to be completed within five years of the end of the semester of enrollment in the oldest course applied toward the degree.
 See Master's Degree Requirements for complete details on general degree requirements.